Golfer's elbow

 Man playing golf

 Medial epicondylitis is the medical name for golfer's elbow.
 Epicondylitis is a repetitive strain injury to the tendons (tendonitis) that connect the flexor muscles in your forearm to your elbow.
-Despite its common name, this is not an injury that is only suffered by those who play golf.
-Any activity that overuses the forearm muscles, especially motions that flex the wrist inwards, can lead to medial epicondylitis.
+Despite its common name, this is not an injury only for those who play golf.
+Any activity that overuses the forearm muscles, especially motions that flex the wrist inwards, may cause medial epicondylitis.

-It may occur as a result of forceful swinging of the arms to play a golf shot or bowl a cricket ball but it can also arise when using power tools, carrying heavy loads or doing manual labour.
-The condition is much more common in people's dominant arms, as they are more likely to be used.
+It may occur as a result of forceful swinging of the arms to play a golf shot or bowl a cricket ball, but it can also arise when using power tools, carrying heavy loads or doing manual labour.
+The condition is more common in the dominant arm, as it is more frequently used.

-It is not to be confused with tennis elbow.
-This is a slightly different condition called lateral epicondylitis with similar causes and symptoms to golfer's elbow but affecting the outside of the forearm.
+No, they are not the same.
+Golfer’s elbow shouldn’t be confused with tennis elbow.
+This is a slightly different condition called lateral epicondylitis with similar causes and symptoms to golfer's elbow, but it affects the outside of the forearm.

 The flexor muscles and tendons in your arm control movement in your wrist and fingers, so it is often issues with these areas that are the root cause of golfer's elbow.